caendesilva/OpenEvents/resources/markdown/faq/what-data-can-i-submit.md

 What's important to note is that all events are public, including the context string.
 It is a violation of the terms of service to collect sensitive or personally identifying data.

+You can use the Pineprint helper to generate a human-readable psuedo-hashsum.
+For example, you can turn a string like `request_user_id` to `pineprint-subgiant-cigar`.
+The Pineprint algorithm is event-specific, so for this example, the user cannot be tracked between different events.